Why We Named It Chronos

 Because this isn't a chatbot.
 It's not a helper.

 Chronos is the first system designed to serve as a debugging brain for codebases.
-It is persistent, context-aware, and history-sensitive.
+It maintains persistent memory across sessions, unlike Cursor (session-only), Windsurf (session-only), or even LangGraph (static memory).
 It remembers bugs from six months ago.
 It knows how you fixed them.
 It watches how they reappear.
-It learns your codebase’s past to safeguard its future.
+It learns your codebase's past to safeguard its future.

 It doesn't complete code.
 It stewards it.